who?

 RTFM

-I cut my teeth, like everybody else in the early 1980s, programming in BASIC and 6502 assembler while listening to The Hitch Hiker’s Guide to the Galaxy on the radio.
-I’ve been online since the days of V.24 modems and X.25 networks and today my network packets arrive through an optical cable with staggering speed (FTTH FTW).
+I cut my teeth, like everybody else in the early 1980s, programming in BASIC and 6502 assembler6 while listening to The Hitch Hiker’s Guide to the Galaxy and staying up the late into the night to listen on (the radio) to LBC’s Nightline.
+I’ve been online since the days of V.24 modems and X.25 networks.
+I did cut-and-paste when that meant using a 10A scapel and 3M Spray Mount.
+Today my network packets arrive through an optical cable with staggering speed (FTTH FTW).

 I am a typical Gen X dude who is busy getting on with my own thing and don’t feel the need to humblebrag to the whole world about my accomplishments.
 I don’t care about followers or acquiring kudos or the need for validation or whatever.
+I expect things to be resilient, have rigor, and provide utility.

 Most of my career is spent in greenfield projects, to do the thinking and hand-on heavy lifting.
 When I do brownfield it is because something has gone terribly wrong and somebody needs it fixed yesterday.
 I’ve seen (and made) enough mistakes to know where the bodies are buried; and if I don’t know, I’m pretty good at sniffing them out.